Ask a Professor: The NP Practice Environment in Oklahoma

 “Advocacy is part of our role as professionals.
 If you hate politics, too bad.
 You’re in it whether you like it or not.”

-Dr. Cene’ Livingston, Associate Professor and Lead Faculty at Oklahoma City University Kramer School of Nursing
+Dr. Cene’ Livingston, Professor and Chair of Advanced Practice Programs at Oklahoma City University Kramer School of Nursing

 Some states, like Oklahoma, are already feeling the effects of this growing healthcare gap.
-According to the Kaiser Family Foundation, Oklahoma has 183 Healthcare Professional Shortage Areas that are home to a collective 1.4 million people, which amounts to more than a third of the state’s entire population.
+According to the Kaiser Family Foundation, Oklahoma has 181 Healthcare Professional Shortage Areas that are home to a collective 1.1 million people, which amounts to more than a quarter of the state’s population.
 Historically underserved populations within those areas have it even worse.

 Increasing access to quality care is a major issue for Oklahoma, and the state’s nurse practitioners (NPs) could be a critical resource towards that end.
 But first, Oklahoma’s laws around prescriptive authority for NPs will have to catch up with some of their neighbors.